 Please inform the University of your refusal before you submit an Administrative Review, so we can provide you with the best possible advice.
 Send a copy of the refusal notice to SITcompliance@herts.ac.uk.

 Your request must be made within 28 days of the date you receive the refusal notice.
 You may only ask for one administrative review for each refusal decision.

-If you have been studying elsewhere in the UK on a Tier 4 visa and you are now applying to study at the University of Hertfordshire, you will need to make a new Tier 4 visa application using the CAS issued to you before you will be permitted to register.
+If you have been studying elsewhere in the UK on a Tier 4/Student Visa and you are now applying to study at the University of Hertfordshire, you will need to make a new Student Visa application using the CAS issued to you before you will be permitted to register.
 This is still the case even if you have time left on your current visa.

 If you think you will need to extend your visa whilst you are in the UK, (for example, to do a new course of study, or you are studying on a pre-sessional or preparatory course), then it is important that you are aware of the application procedure.
 For information on this, visit the UK Government website.